MVerbakel/MVerbakel.github.io/_posts/2021-02-08-weighted-stats.md

 ---
 layout: post
-title: "Weighted statistics and t-test"
+title: "Weighted statistics and the t-test"
 mathjax: true
 ---